Snowshoeing: A Beginner’s Guide to Avalanche Safety

 avalanche safety plan run-out and track

 The other two zones—the Track and Run-out—lie below the start zone.
 They’re the zones the avalanche will pass through before it comes to a stop.
-The Track may be on a slope that’s less than 30 degrees and the Run-out may be completely flat.
-Because they lie in the path of a potential avalanche, they’re considered avalanche terrain.
+The Track may be on a slope that’s less than 30 degrees and the run-out may be completely flat.
+Because they lie in the path of a potential avalanche, they’re also considered avalanche terrain.

 For these reasons, you need to evaluate whether using your favorite summer trails as winter routes is a safe decision.
 Oftentimes it is.
 But in the wrong conditions, the steeper terrain above your route may expose you to danger.